-The Chinese New Year celebrations start with the new moon in the first month of the year and continue for 15 days until the full moon appears.
-The celebration is believed to have originated thousands of years ago when the people lit firecrackers to scare away Nian, a mythical beast that swallowed people and other animals.
-According to Chinese astrology, each year is represented by a different animal, and January 23rd will mark the transition from the Year of the Rabbit to the Year of the Dragon.
+The Chinese New Year celetheir delusions.
+Each participant brations start with the new moon can also strike the bell as well as in the first month of the year and make offerings of flowers, lamps continue for 15 days until the full or incense to the Buddha for the comes homophonous of the word moon appears.
+The celebration is New Year. believed to have originated thousands of years ago when the people lit firecrackers to scare away lowed people and other animals.

+Year of the Rabbit to the Year of the Dragon.
 "Some people consider the Dragon to be a beneficial animal, it is powerful and magnanimous, some go as far as holding off having babies in order to give birth to a baby-dragon," says Venerable Master Liang Cheng, Abbess of the Buddha Gate Monastery.
-The Abbess does not care much for the astrological beliefs, however, the Monastery celebrates the Chinese New Year.
+The Abbess does not care much for the astrological beliefs, however, the Monastery celebrates the Chiferent animal, and January 23rd will mark the transition from the nese New Year.
 "The New Year is a time of renewal and celebration," she says, "every year about 400 people come to the Monastery on the first day of the Lunar Year to participate in our ceremony and make presents to the Buddha."
-During the service that starts at 9:30 a.m., the Monastery bell is struck to wake everyone from their delusions.
-Each participant can also strike the bell as well as make offerings of flowers, lamps or incense to the Buddha for the New Year.
+During the service that starts at 9:30 a.m., the Monastery bell is struck to wake everyone from